Advanced Studies in the Humanities (ASH)

 The scheme supports researchers:

-3. who want to work with staff in the School of Humanities at the University of Adelaide in their field of research; and
+• who want to work with staff in the School of Humanities at the University of Adelaide in their field of humanities research; and

 Fellows must work in one of the disciplines represented within the School of Humanities.
-Cross-disciplinary scholars from cognate areas will also be considered as long as those areas connect with the interests of the disciplines and departments in the School of Humanities.
 Applicants are encouraged to show how their project articulates with the strengths and trajectories of the research areas within the School of Humanities.

-3. a workspace within the School of Humanities;
+• A workspace within the School of Humanities

-4. access to the Library of the University of Adelaide; and
+• Access to the Library of the University of Adelaide

 • What is a Fellow expected to do?